Province9/province9.github.io/docs/alumni.md

 ### San Antonio Area Alumni Association
-The San Antonio Alumni Association is currently the only active Alumni ssociation within Province 9.
+The San Antonio Alumni Association is currently the only active Alumni association within Province 9.
 While the association hasn’t gathered in quite some time, it is still active.
 The last meeting of the Alumni Association was in 2017 and it would be awesome to get the San Antonio Area Alumni Association back up and running!

-### Corpus Christi Area Aluni Association (In Progress)
+### Corpus Christi Area Alumni Association (In Progress)
 There is an Alumni Association interest group forming in Corpus Christi.
 They are working to gather enough Brothers for a charter as an official Alumni Association in the area.
 It would be awesome to have an Alumni Association in the southern part of the Province as we’d then have two central hubs for Alumni to gather!

-If you are in the San Antonio or Corpus Christi area and would be interested in helping build or rebuild the Alumni Association, please reach out to [Chris Silva](mailto:chris@province9.rog) at _chris **AT** province9 **DOT** org_.
+If you are in the San Antonio or Corpus Christi area and would be interested in helping build or rebuild the Alumni Association, please reach out to [Chris Silva](mailto:chris@province9.org) at _chris **AT** province9 **DOT** org_.